1

 A section of Kannon Hall’s front facade.

-However, the door was shut.
+However, the door was closed.

 A large rectangular water basin viewed diagonally from above.